Feast of the Epiphany (trans.) – January 7, 2024: Arise, shine! For your light has come, and the glory of the Lord has risen upon you. Amen.

 And yet, it was not into a world of light that Christ came, but to a people who walked in darkness.
 Those sages followed his star, encountering the evil of Herod along the way.
 The Christ child was laid in a feeding trough for animals, not a soft cradle in the warmth of a palace.

 This fire blanket reminds us to always be wise about how we act in the world.
-Fire provide warmth and light, but can also destroy.
+Fire provides warmth and light, but can also destroy.
 We are called to be a safe refuge from that which harms, to – to protect the vulnerable, to put out the fires of hatred, bitterness, deceit, and violence, and to comfort the afflicted.
 We are also called to offer the warmth of God’s love and grace to those who sit in the cold of darkness and despair.
 And, despite those who would act otherwise, attempting to put out the fire of life in children of God, we know too that the Holy Spirit burns within each of us, and no earthly ruler can ever snuff it out.

 This tea infuser reminds us that we are not perfect people.
 We have our good and our bad within.
 But like the water that flows through it, the light of Christ will shine through our brokenness, through our imperfections, allowing us to seep goodness, love, and grace into the world.